kpdiedrich/14-Bit-SQRT-Carry-Select-Adder/README.md

 # 14-Bit-SQRT-Carry-Select-Adder
-Simple implementation of a 14 bit square root carry select adder using Verilog.
+Simple implementation of a 14-bit Square Root Carry Select Adder using Verilog.
+Constructed in ModelSim.